jmangt/test-driven-puppet/vagrant.md

 end
 ```

+You can find more vagrant boxes with the [Hashicorp Atlas](https://atlas.hashicorp.com/boxes/search) tool [1].
+This site hosts several officially supported boxes as many custom community maintained boxes.
+Choose wisely.

-Lets re initialize our `Vagrantfile` with an Ubuntu 14.04 box.
+Lets re initialize our `Vagrantfile` with an Ubuntu 14.04 x64 box.

 ```
 $ rm Vagrantfile